Judge: US can't delay challenge to public land coal sales - WTMJ

 The coal leasing program was temporarily shut down under President Barack Obama because of concerns about climate change, and then revived by the Trump administration.
 There have been few sales in the years since because the use of coal has plummeted as utilities turn to cleaner-burning fuels.

-But environmentalists want to shut down the program permanently, and have been frustrated by the Biden administration’s attempts to delay a legal challenge pending before U.S. District Brian Morris in Montana.
+Environmentalists want to shut down the program permanently and have been frustrated by the Biden administration’s attempts to delay a legal challenge pending before U.S. District Brian Morris in Montana.

 Morris said lease applications are pending for thousands of acres of land holding at least 1 billion tons of coal, and the plaintiffs in the case face potential damage if their challenge to the program is stalled by the administration.